bmi-lsym/ABBA-QuPath-post_processing/README.md

 Manual for the post-ABBA/QuPath quantification script by Olexiy Kochubey.

-QuPath is an open source bioimage analysis software developed at the university of Edinburgh by Dr. Peter Bankhead and colleagues (https://doi.org/10.1038/s41598-017-17204-5), and can be found at https://qupath.github.io/
+QuPath is an open source bioimage analysis software developed at the University of Edinburgh by Dr. Peter Bankhead and colleagues (https://doi.org/10.1038/s41598-017-17204-5), and can be found at https://qupath.github.io/

 ABBA is a tool developed at Bioimaging and Optics Platform (BIOP) at EPFL, Lausanne, by Dr. Nicolas Chiaruttini (@NicoKiaru), and can be found at https://github.com/BIOP/ijp-imagetoatlas